2025 Applications

 The goal of the Neighborhood IGNITE Grant Program is to improve South Bend Neighborhoods through innovative projects that spark community engagement and development and are led by neighborhood residents!

 Welcome to the City of South Bend IGNITE Grant!
 South Bend is proud of its historic and vibrant neighborhoods and the connections that they offer for residents.
-To support that vibrancy and connection, the City of South Bend’s Deparment of Community Investments and Engagement and Economic Empowerment(E3) Team is offering grants of up to $10,000 to neighborhood associations to create and expand ways for neighborhoods to engage, connect, and grow.
+To support that vibrancy and connection, the City of South Bend’s Department of Community Investments and Engagement and Economic Empowerment(E3) Team is offering grants of up to a minimum of $5,000 to a maximum of $15,000 to neighborhood associations to create and expand ways for neighborhoods to engage, connect, and grow.
 The funds provide for small neighborhood-based projects with community-wide benefits.

 Who Can Apply?